 Employee benefits will be affected by employment terminations.
-All accrued, vested benefits that are due and payable at termination will be paid.
+All accrued, vested benefits that are due and payable upon termination will be paid.
 Some benefits may be continued at the employee's expense if the employee so chooses.
 The employee will be notified in writing of the benefits that may be continued and of the terms, conditions, and limitations of such continuance.
+If resigning, employees should notify their Director and the Human Resources Department in writing of their intent to terminate.
+Directors are required to submit an Employee Separation Form to Human Resources outlining the separation.